josevnz/tutorials/ReplacementCommands/README.md

 One last thing: The topic of "replacement tools" is always controversial, be open-minded and give them a try.
 There is nothing tool with the original tools that will be mention on the article.

-Also for obvious reasons this article doesn't cover every available tool out there, consider it a start point.
+Also, for obvious reasons this article doesn't cover every available tool out there, consider it a start point.

 ## What do you need before trying any of these tools